baligaarun/testToDo/README.md

 **2. Complete Todo:**

 a.
-Complete ToDo selectively using checkbox - Execute for atleast 2 of the completed items. *[Covered by SCENARIO_02]*
+Complete ToDo selectively using checkbox - Execute for atleast 2 of the active items. *[Covered by SCENARIO_02]*

 b.
 Verify completed content is present only in All and Completed tab.
 Not in the Active tab. *[Covered by SCENARIO_02]*